NEMETHY: Demographics and Cost of Capital

 The shape of this curve can be explained by the desire to maintain a stable quality of life over time.

-So, the two main demographic trends hitting us today are (a) couples giving birth to fewer children; and (b) a demographic cliff, where the baby boomer generation suddenly goes into retirement.
+So the two main demographic trends hitting us today are (a) couples giving birth to fewer children; and (b) a demographic cliff, where the baby boomer generation suddenly goes into retirement.
 The baby boomers are the demographic equivalent of a pig working its way through a python.
 Post-World War II, new family formation and births reached an unprecedented peak.
 During the past few decades this age cohort became fantastically productive and saved huge amounts of money.
 Over the course of the next very few years, they are about to retire.

 From a savings point of view, this is like throwing a switch.
-People who have been saving like crazy to squirrel away as many nuts as possible for their retirement—from one day to the next—begin using up those savings.
+People who have been saving like crazy to squirrel away as many nuts as possible for their retirement – from one day to the next – begin using up those savings.
 Given the sheer numbers of people retiring in the next few years, this is likely to create big waves in savings and hence the supply of capital.

 This trend is a global trend.
-It is even stronger in China, for example, than in the United States—first because there are more people going into retirement, both in absolute terms and relative to population size, but also because the Chinese have been much bigger savers than Americans or Europeans, because of the One Child Policy and lack of social security safety net in China.
+It is even stronger in China, for example, than in the United States – first because there are more people going into retirement, both in absolute terms and relative to population size, but also because the Chinese have been much bigger savers than Americans or Europeans, because of the One Child Policy and lack of social security safety net in China.
 Economists have talked of a “savings glut” in China, which may very quickly swing to the opposite extreme.

 A number of economists (e.g. Carvalho et al) believe that this demographic tailwind over the past few decades has contributed to a roughly 1.5-2% lower interest rate than otherwise would have prevailed.
 This demographic tailwind may soon disappear; indeed, the pendulum may swing the other way.